mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 }
 ```

-* The late panes are triggered on every late element and the session contains all already observed actions
+* The late panes are triggered on every late element and the session contains all already observed actions (`ACCUMULATING_FIRED_PANES` mode)
 * You should already know why all the panes get the *00:00:00* as a start of the window, if not - study the previous examples again :)
+* The downstream steps in the pipeline could decide to take into account late results or not

 ## Summary